Collegiate Readership Program

 The ASA politely reminds faculty, staff and college guests that the free newspapers are provided for students and are not available to others.
 Students are reminded to read, reuse, and recycle.
 Please return papers to the distribution racks in the Commons so that more students may have the opportunity to read the paper.

-The ASA is excited to announce that this year's readership program has undergone some improvements and added online access to the New York Times for any student with an Augustana e-mail address!
-Please follow these quick and easy steps below to redeem your free access:
+The ASA is excited to announce that this year's readership program has added online access to the New York Times for any student with an Augustana e-mail address!
+Please follow these quick and easy steps below to redeem your free, 24-hour access pass:

 - To download the NYTimes apps for smartphones, visit NYTimes.com/mobile.